peterkannam/peterkannam.github.io/README.md

 I helped establish and maintain the air monitoring network around the [East Palestine Train Derailment](https://www.epa.gov/east-palestine-oh-train-derailment).
 Because of its size and longevity, this project taught me how to effectively scale air monitoring networks and many telemetry best practices that are not normally considered under emergency conditions.

-I was also in charge of computing daily air monitoring summary tables for US EPA to distribute, a process which I largely automated.
+I was also in charge of computing daily air monitoring summary tables for the US EPA to distribute, a process which I largely automated.
 An example can be found [here](https://www.epa.gov/system/files/documents/2023-06/Continuous%20Monitoring%20Summary%20Table_20230611_Community_508T.pdf), and all of summary tables can be found [here](https://www.epa.gov/east-palestine-oh-train-derailment/air-monitoring-documents).
 <br clear="left"/>

 ## Research Experience - *Earth History and Tectonics Laboratory Group*, Dartmouth College

-For the final three years of my Earth Sciences major at Dartmouth College, I was a member of the *Earth History and Tectonics Laboratory Group* under principle investigator Justin Strauss.
+For the final three years of my Earth Sciences major at Dartmouth College, I was a member of the *Earth History and Tectonics Laboratory Group* under principal investigator Justin Strauss.
 This experience allowed me to gain exposure to all steps of the research process.
 While part of this lab group, I processed geochemical samples, used laboratory instrumentation to develop my own geochemical dataset, and analyzed that dataset to complete independent research and ultimately a senior thesis.

 ### ***Changing Host Phases of Sedimentary Mercury in the Road River Group of Yukon, Canada***: Senior Thesis (2022) and GSA Connect Poster (2021)